kkoreilly/marbles/README.md

   * ifb(v1,v2,v3,v4,v5) - If v1 is between v2 and v3, returns v4.
 Otherwise returns v5.
   * f(index) - Value is the value of equation specified.
 You can see the index of a line to the left of the equation.
   * d(index) - Takes the derivative of the equation at that index.
 For example, if line 0 is y = sin(x), d(0) is the same as cos(x).
 If line 4 is y = (e^x)-x^2, d(4) will be equal to (e^x)-2x.
 You can view the index of a line to the left of its equation.
 Please note that this function just gets an approximation of the derivative, not the actual derivative.
+  * sd(index) - Same as d except takes the second derivative of the equation.

 ## Known Bugs